Action on Addiction

 Action on Addiction is a UK-based charity that works with people affected by drug and alcohol addiction.
 It works in the areas of research, prevention, treatment, aftercare, as well as professional education and family support.
-The Princess of Wales has been patron since January 2012.
+Catherine, Princess of Wales has been patron since January 2012.
 The charity merged with The Forward Trust in May 2021.

 History

 The charity was formed in 2007 by the merger of three charities: the Chemical Dependency Centre (established in 1985), Clouds (established in 1987) and the original Action on Addiction (established in 1989).
 The new charity assumed the name Action on Addiction.

 On 8 March 2021 it was announced that Action on Addiction would merge with The Forward Trust on 1 May 2021.
 The combined charity is known as The Forward Trust although the Action on Addiction brand name continues to be associated with certain elements of the service provision for the time being.